Dixie D’Amelio Shares New Stunning Snapshots, Discusses Her Feelings About Graduating From High School

 “I’m so so proud of u and I’m so grateful to have an idol like u,” one more fan commented.

-As The Inquisitr previously reported, D’Amelio and her younger sister Charli rocketed to fame on TikTok, establishing their places as some of the largest and most beloved creators on the platform.
+As The Inquisitr previously reported, D’Amelio and her younger sister, Charli, rocketed to fame on TikTok, establishing their places as some of the largest and most beloved creators on the platform.
 They have landed brand deals with big companies and even recently appeared on the cover of a digital publication.